 The tools utilized for abrasive cut-off machines are the cutting wheels.
-These high-performance tools are produced in a multi-stage manufacturing process.
-The individual raw material components forming the cutting wheels are the grain - regular aluminium oxide, special aluminium oxide or zirconium aluminium oxide -, the bonding and fibre glass fabric used for reinforcing the wheels.
-(2,3)
+These highperformance tools are produced in a multi-stage manufacturing process.
+Individual raw material components forming the wheels are the synthetic abrasive grain - regular aluminium oxide, silicon carbide, zirconium alumina or ceramic aluminium oxide - the bonding and fibre glass fabric used for reinforcing the wheels [2,3].

-Figure 5: Basic structure of a cutting wheel.
+Figure 5.
+Basic structure of a cutting wheel